-What forms of testing are performed pre-surgery?
+What are forms of testing performed pre-surgery?

 - Pelvic Exam: This physical examination of a patient’s pelvis and pelvic organs, is a part of any fully comprehensive gynecological exam.
-During this exam a physician will look for any and all points of pelvic tenderness.
+During this exam, a physician will look for any and all points of pelvic tenderness.
 Through a pelvic exam, your doctor will be able to gain a better understanding of your symptoms and any pain you may be experiencing.
 If your physician specializes in endometriosis, they may even be able to diagnose such conditions as frozen pelvis.

 - Transvaginal Ultrasound: Ultrasound is a safe and painless technique that uses sound waves to create detailed images of inside the body.
 A small probe, called a transducer, is inserted into your vagina, much like a tampon.
 Sound waves will then pass harmlessly through the skin from the transducer, bouncing off certain organs and tissue in the body creating "echoes".
 The echoes are reflected back to the transducer, which converts the echoes to electrical signals in order to produce an image.
 The images are viewed in real-time on a monitor and are also recorded and photographed for your physician to review.
 It is important to note, that this test can be performed during menstruation.

 - Sonohysterography: During this imaging technique, fluid is injected through the cervix into the uterus.
-Ultrasound is then used to make images of the uterine cavity, which shows more detail of the inside of the uterus than if ultrasound was performed alone.
-This procedure is done to find the underlying causes of abnormal uterine bleeding, miscarriage and infertility, as it can detect:
+Ultrasound is then used to make images of the uterine cavity, which shows more detail of the inside of the uterus than if an ultrasound was performed alone.
+This procedure is done to find the underlying causes of abnormal uterine bleeding, miscarriage, and infertility, as it can detect: